Charged with assault and breaching an AVO

-PDH was charged with assault and breaching an AVO, in relation to two separate incidents that occurred on the same night.
-PDH attended hospital for a cut on his neck, which he said was sustained after a random assault by a stranger.
-It was alleged by medical officers that PDH attempted to assault hospital staff following his treatment.
+Police charged PDH with assault and breaching an AVO, in relation to two separate incidents that occurred on the same night.
+PDH attended hospital for a cut on his neck, which he said he got after a random assault by a stranger.
+Medical officers alleged that PDH attempted to assault hospital staff following his treatment.

 After leaving the hospital, PDH took a taxi to his parents’ place.
-Previously PDH had been banned from visiting his parents’ place by an AVO, which had since expired.
-PDH was nonetheless arrested and charged for the breach of AVO.
+Previously PDH was under a ban from visiting his parents’ place by an AVO.
+However, this had since expired.
+Nonetheless, police arrested PDH and charged him for the breach of AVO.
 PDH instructed the defence to plead not guilty to both charges.

 In a contested hearing, the defence were able to establish the fact that the AVO against PDH had in fact expired.

 The magistrate found him not guilty on the charge of breaching the AVO.
 On the charge of assault, the weight of witness testimony favoured the prosecution.
 Consequently, the magistrate found PDH guilty.
 In conclusion, he got a sentence of an 18-month supervised good behaviour bond.